-The rollover service is usually provided at no additional charge.
+The rollover service is usually provided at no extra charge.
 The phone company profits from the additional line charges anyway.

 Keep in mind that the phone system is automated to route the incoming calls.

-If you have call waiting on any of your lines then the next caller will NOT rollover to the next line.
+If you have Call Waiting on any of your lines, the next caller will NOT roll over to the next line.
 They will be stuck there waiting for the person on that line to respond to the call waiting tone.

-This is fine for a single line such as a home phone or cellphone.
-But when you use rollover to additional lines, call waiting will interfere with its proper operation.
+That works just fine for a single line, such as a home phone or cellphone.
+But when you use rollover to additional lines, call waiting will interfere with its operation.

-All incoming lines that are organized in a rollover hunt group are connected to the phone system (PBX) and all in-house phones are connected to its extension jacks.
+All incoming lines organized in a rollover hunt group are connected to the phone system (PBX), and all in-house phones are connected to its extension jacks.